taddison/turnip-tracker/README.md

 - Create a database on fauna (https://dashboard.fauna.com/)
 - Import the graphql schema file `schema.gql`
-- Create a new role (security -> manage roles), grant CRUD on all three collections (Transaction, User, PriceEntry)
+- Create a new role (security -> manage roles)
+  - Grant CRUD on all three collections (Transaction, User, PriceEntry)
+  - Grant read on all thee indexes (transactions, prices, users)
 - Create a new key in the role
 - Place this key in a `.env.local` file, with the name `FAUNA_SECRET`.
 See `.env.sample` for an example.